-4 Set the Extension Product Information on page 33
+4 Set the Extension Product Information

 You provide product information about an extension by setting properties when you instantiate the Extension object in the program that manages the extension.
-The product information that you set appears in the vSphere web client.
+The product information that you set appears in the vSphere Client.

-5 Set the Extension Name and Localization Resources on page 34
+5 Set the Extension Name and Localization Resources

-When you develop extensions, the vSphere web client can appear in different languages in different locales.
-You can set information that appears in the vSphere web client, for example, the extension name, as resources that can be translated.
+When you develop extensions, the vSphere Client can appear in different languages in different locales.
+You can set information that appears in the vSphere Client, for example, the extension name, as resources that can be translated.

-6 Identify the Virtual Machines or vApps that an Extension Manages on page 37
+6 Identify the Virtual Machines or vApps that an Extension Manages

 If an extension manages virtual machines or vApps, you can identify those virtual machines or vApps as being managed by that extension.
-You can add icons to the objects that the extension manages that appear in the vCenter inventory, and warn users if they try to perform actions on those objects.
+You can add icons to the objects that the extension manages that appear in the vCenter Server inventory, and warn users if they try to perform actions on those objects.

-7 Set the Types of the Virtual Machines or vApps that the Extension Manages on page 40
+7 Set the Types of the Virtual Machines or vApps that the Extension Manages

-You can set properties in the ExtManagedEntityInfo data object to define how the vSphere web client displays the different types of virtual machines and vApps that an extension deploys.
+You can set properties in the ExtManagedEntityInfo data object to define how the vSphere Client displays the different types of virtual machines and vApps that an extension deploys.

-8 Set the Description for a Type of Virtual Machine or vApp that a Solution Manages on page 41
+8 Set the Description for a Type of Virtual Machine or vApp that a Solution Manages